kingazm/WellSpent/README.md

-This is the web-deployed preview version of the app WellSpent created during HackYeah 2024.
+This is the web-deployed preview version of the app WellSpent created by <b> Kinga Żmuda </b> and <b>Ekaterina Mashchenko</b> during HackYeah 2024.
 The app is targeted for mobile phones, however, we chose this way of presenting it due to the simplicity and convenience of GitHub Pages - does not require to install anything.

 Warning: this repository contains only files for the web build of the Flutter app.
 For the complete app repository with all its files, go to: (https://github.com/kingazm/WellSpent-Repo)